 My Body Changed

-I gained 15 lbs.
+I gained 15 pounds.
 It wasn't the cutesy “date night eating out" weight because date nights ceased with a wedding looming overhead.
 It was stress weight.
 After my annual biometric screening, I was told to take a stress test.
 My blood pressure was incredibly high.
 If that wasn't enough, the hair around my temples receded after I'd cut off all my hair.
 I felt horrible about myself.
 The progress I'd made just the year before in being the healthiest I'd ever been was completely wiped away.

 I Made No Personal Advancements